graninas/functional-declarative-design-methodology/README.md

 _Figure 1.5 Mind map: Making process subtopics_

 In the mind maps above, the domain of sandwich making is investigated.
 Figure 1.2 provides three high-level topics each of which is expanded in figures 1.3 (Recipe), 1.4 (Ingredients), and 1.5 (Making process).
-The task is simple: having a user-defined recipe for a sandwich, and try to produce it with a machine by feeding it with the available ingredients.
+The task is simple: having a user-defined recipe for a sandwich, try to produce it with a machine by feeding it with the available ingredients.

 * _Necessity diagrams_: unstructured block-like concept maps [21] for representing big blocks of an application that naturally emerge from mind maps.